cloudera-labs/hms-mirror/README.md

 `hadoop distcp -f /user/dstreev/tpcds_distcp_sources.txt hdfs://HOME90/apps/hive/warehouse/tpcds_bin_partitioned_orc_10.db`

-This job will use the source list, copy the contents between the clusters.
-Appending the 'last' directory in the 'source' line to the 'target'.
+This job will use the source list, copy the contents between the clusters appending the 'last' directory in the 'source' line to the 'target.'

-NOTE: Depending on the volume of the underlying datasets, you may need to make adjustments to the `distcp` job to increase it's memory footprint.
-See the [`distcp` docs](https://hadoop.apache.org/docs/r3.1.4/hadoop-distcp/DistCp.html) for details if you have issues with jobs failures.
+Note: Depending on the volume of the underlying datasets, you may need to adjust the `distcp` job to increase its memory footprint.
+See the [`distcp` docs](https://hadoop.apache.org/docs/r3.1.4/hadoop-distcp/DistCp.html) details if you have issues with jobs failures.

-Also note that we are NOT considering sourcing the jobs from a SNAPSHOT.
+Also, note that we are NOT considering sourcing the jobs from a SNAPSHOT.
 We do recommend that for datasets that are changing while the 'distcp' job runs.

 | Database | Target | Sources |
 |:---|:---|:---|